jenhausu/3rd-Party-Library-for-iOS/README.md

 ### TabBar
 * [animated-tab-bar](https://github.com/Ramotion/animated-tab-bar) : RAMAnimatedTabBarController is a Swift module for adding animation to tabbar items.
+* [adaptive-tab-bar](https://github.com/Ramotion/adaptive-tab-bar) : AdaptiveController is a 'Progressive Reduction' Swift module for adding custom states to Native or Custom iOS UI elements http://ramotion.com

 ### ProgressView
 * [GradientProgressView](https://github.com/nrj/GradientProgressView) : Animated hue progress bar using CAGradientLayer for iOS.
+* [MRProgress](https://github.com/mrackwitz/MRProgress) : Collection of iOS drop-in components to visualize progress

 ### TinderLikeView
 * [MDCSwipeToChoose](https://github.com/modocache/MDCSwipeToChoose) : Swipe to "like" or "dislike" any view, just like Tinder.app.
 Build a flashcard app, a photo viewer, and more, in minutes, not hours!